Rensss222/Rensss222/README.md

 - 👋 Hi, I’m Arya
 - 👀 I’m interested in Game Developers
 - 🌱 I’m currently learning in Java
-- 💞️ I’m looking to collaborate on Programmer in Mobile Developer
+- 💞️ I’m looking to collaborate on Programmer in Game Developer
 - 📫 How to reach me IG : arst_030

 <!---